At FBC we want to encourage all followers of Christ to GO and be intentional about sharing the hope we have in Christ with others in our community.

-A current focus area of ministry is a nearby under-served neighborhood called Southern Villa.
+A current focus area of ministry is a nearby under-served neighborhood called RiverBend.
 There are many families that live there who have not heard the Gospel in their native language.
 This effort started with a group of volunteers sharing popsicles with kids as they returned home from school on their school buses.
 This grew into building friendships with others in the community.
 These friendships provided the opportunity to lead weekly Come and See Bible studies in one of the resident’s homes.
 Volunteers also continually look for opportunities to deepen relationships and strengthen the community through fun activities like outdoor movie nights and summer swim lessons.
 Practical needs are being met as they arise, and classes to meet literacy needs are currently being considered.

 EXISTING MINISTRY OPPORTUNITIES

 Contact: Bob Asinhurst, Local Outreach Director or Ronda Tyson, FBC supported worker

 CFH is a Christian humanitarian relief organization serving both physical (food, clothing, etc.) and spiritual needs locally and worldwide.
 Volunteer ministry opportunities in the Tulsa area include:

 - Clothing Room Attendants (Men's, Women's, and Children)

 - Warehouse and Donation Pick-Up

 - Medical Supply Sort and Packing

 Men's & Women's Ministries | 506 N. Cheyenne, Tulsa, OK